Both photography and design projects depend on the client’s subjective appreciation of aesthetics.

 Project tasks subdivide project stages into manageable blocks of work and duration.

-My flexible win / win system of project tasks allows to plan, assess and adjust the total duration and budget of a web site design, at any point in the process.
+My flexible win / win system of project tasks allows us to plan, assess and adjust the total duration and budget of a website design, at any point in the process.

 3.3.2.1 / Man-days

-The creative fee makes up the bulk of the total project cost.
-The total amount of the creative fee depends on the number of man-days:
+The creative fee takes up the bulk of the total project cost.
+In turn, the total amount of the creative fee depends on the number of man-days:

 3.3.2.2 / Task types